barkleyli/LVGL-UI-Automation-Framework/README.md

 git clone --recursive https://github.com/barkleyli/LVGL-UI-Automation-Framework.git
 ```

-**Note**: This repository uses Git submodules for LVGL and LodePNG dependencies.
+**Note**: This repository uses Git submodules for LVGL dependencies.
 The `--recursive` flag automatically initializes and clones the submodules.
 SDL2 development libraries are included for Windows support.

 If you forgot the `--recursive` flag, run:
 ```bash